nishanths/cocoa-hugo-theme/README.md

 An example site is available in `exampleSite/`.

+## Development

+Pull requests, bug fixes, and new features are welcome!
+If you're contributing CSS changes, please see [`dev/README.md`](dev/README.md).

 ## Changelog

 See [Changelog](https://github.com/nishanths/cocoa-hugo-theme/wiki/Changelog) in the wiki.

-## Contributing

-Pull requests, bug fixes, and new features are welcome!

-1. Fork the repository
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request on GitHub

 ## License